akadev1/electron/docs/api/structures/cookie.md

   the number of seconds since the UNIX epoch.
 Not provided for session cookies.
 * `sameSite` string - The [Same Site](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies) policy applied to this cookie.
 Can be `unspecified`, `no_restriction`, `lax` or `strict`.
+* `secureUpdate` boolean (optional) - Whether the cookie is marked as Secure Update.
+This property enhances the security of cookies by ensuring that they are only sent over secure connections.